Ally1999/Point-of-sale/README.md

      maxBackups: 7,
      daysToKeep: 14,
      runOnStart: true,
-     schedule: "0 12 * * *" // daily at noon
+     schedule: "* 15 * * * *"
    }
    ```
 3. Test once: `npm run db:backup:once`
 4. Keep it running with `npm run dev` or `npm run db:backup`.

 Each run writes a timestamped `.sql` dump via `pg_dump`, then deletes old files using both age and count rules so the directory never grows unbounded.
+Set `postgres.enabled = false` to pause the scheduler cleanly.

 ---